anuket-project/anuket-specifications/doc/ref_model/chapters/chapter10.md

 The ability to dynamically scale a network function by load balancing accross multiple instances/replicas of the same VNF or CNF is essential.
 New architectures and application patterns such as micro services is making this even more crucial.
 It must not only be possible to load balance and scale each service layer independently, support to chain the different layers together through "Service Function Chaining" is also needed.

-The load balancing and scaling needed for typical enterprise applications is well supported in OpenStack by the LBaaSv2 API and Octavia.
+The load balancing and scaling needed for typical enterprise applications is well supported in OpenStack by the Octavia v2 API, the Octavia v2 API is a backwards comnpatible superset of the old neutron LBaaS v2 API that is is replacing.

 The built in mechanism in Kubernetes for scaling enterprise type of services and PODs is also sufficient for applications that only use one interface.

 What is not supported in either OpenStack or Kubernetes is to scale and load balance a typical VNF and CNF.
 There is no support in OpenStack to scale stateful L3 applications such as SCTP, QUIC. mTCP, and gRPC.
 In Kubernetes it is even worse.
 The built in kubernetes network support is tied to the first POD/container interface.
 Support for secondary interfaces is managed through the Container Network Interface, CNI, and by CNI plugins, such as Multus, that support the "Kubernetes Network Customs Resource Definition" specified by the Kubernetes Network Plumbing Group.
 This specification supports attachment of network endpoints to PODs, IP address management and the ability of define interface specific static routes.
 There is no support for network orchestration and functions such as load balancing, routing, ACL and firewalls.